Academic freedom: Country-specific

-In 2020, the University of Ottawa suspended one of its teachers for using the n-word in a metalinguistic way, which sparked a controversy over academic freedom.
+Australia

+Chile

+During the late 1950s and early 1960s, students and faculty began advocating for the democratization of university life in Chile.
+However, after the 1973 coup, academic freedom under the Pinochet military dictatorship was repressed.
+Nevertheless, during the 1980s, students and faculty, with support from members of the public, collaborated to protect academic freedom.

+Since the transition to democracy after the end of the Pinochet regime in 1990, academic freedom in higher education in Chile has been strong.
+In 2025, Chile ranked in the top ten percent of countries on the Academic Freedom Index (AFI).

 China

-Academic freedom is severely limited in China.
+Academic freedom has been severely limited in China.
 Academics have noted an incentive not to express 'incorrect' opinions about issues sensitive to the Government of China and the ruling Chinese Communist Party (CCP).
 These efforts have been effective in causing academics to self-censor and shift academic discourse.

 In December 2020, the Associated Press reported that China was controlling scientific research into the origins of COVID-19 under direct orders from CCP general secretary Xi Jinping.
 According to the report, an order by China's State Council required all research to be approved by a task force under their management, saying scientific publication should be orchestrated like "a game of chess", warning that those who publish without permission will be held accountable.

-France

-Professors at public French universities and researchers in public research laboratories are expected, as are all civil servants, to behave in a neutral manner and to not favor any particular political or religious point of view during the course of their duties.
-However, the academic freedom of university professors is a fundamental principle recognized by the laws of the Republic, as defined by the Constitutional Council; furthermore, statute law declares about higher education that "teachers-researchers (university professors and assistant professors), researchers and teachers are fully independent and enjoy full freedom of speech in the course of their research and teaching activities, provided they respect, following university traditions and the dispositions of this code, principles of tolerance and objectivity".
-The nomination and promotion of professors is largely done through a process of peer review rather than through normal administrative procedures.